-Mr. Ann-Fook Yang, Chief Technician at the Electron Microscopy Unit (EMU), Agriculture and Agri-Food Canada in Ottawa is retiring at the end of November 2012 after 34 years of work in that position.
-In the past several months his group was quite small as shown in the snapshot at right taken at a new arival in the EMU - an FEI Quanta 600 ESEM.
-Ms. Denise Chabot, who will take over Ann-Fook's position and duties, is pointing to a puzzling finding on the microscope's monitor while technician Mr. Keith Hubbard stands behind.
-The author of this site managed to press his camera's remote control button and turn his attention to the monitor.
+Mr. Ann-Fook Yang, Chief Technician at the Electron Microscopy Unit (EMU), Agriculture and Agri-Food Canada in Ottawa retired in November 2012 after 34 years of work in that position.
+In the snapshot at right, Ms. Denise Chabot, the new Chief Technician, points to an image on an FEI Quanta 600 ESEM while Technician Mr. Keith Hubbard stands behind.
+The author of this website looks from the back.

 Contributions from the following dates may be viewed: